mobileben/cpprestsdk-wiki/How-to-build-for-iOS.md

 popd
 ```

 The output of this build script is a set of architecture-specific libraries.
-Copy the include files (as well as the LICENSE) from any of them to <span class="codeInline">Build_iOS/openssl/include</span>.
-Furthemore, merge the architecture-specific libraries into universal ones and place them in <span class="codeInline">Build_iOS/openssl/lib</span>.
+Copy the include files (as well as the LICENSE) from any of them to `Build_iOS/openssl/include`.
+Furthemore, merge the architecture-specific libraries into universal ones and place them in `Build_iOS/openssl/lib`.

 ```
 mkdir -p openssl/lib